SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Experiments

-\para{Baseline} We compare \papername against representative fine-grained block-wise formats, MXFP4 and NVFP4~\citep{nvidia_nvfp4_blog}.
-MXFP4 uses power-of-two block scaling, whereas NVFP4 uses FP8 block scaling with additional per-tensor scaling.
-For a fair comparison, we use block sizes of 16 and 32 for all methods.
-We also compare against two recent VDiT quantization schemes, ViDiT-Q~\citep{zhao2024vidit} and Q-VDiT~\citep{feng2025q}.
-ViDiT-Q combines fine-grained grouping, channel balancing via outlier migration and a Hadamard transform, and mixed precision.
-Q-VDiT applies low-rank approximation of quantization error and inter-frame distribution distillation.
-We compare against Q-VDiT only on Open-Sora 1.0, since its implementation requires learning parameters for isolated temporal attention.
-For a fair comparison, we use the mixed-precision setting supported by each method to achieve a similar effective bitwidth across methods.
-Finally, we compare against BlockDialect~\citep{jangblockdialect}, a mixed-format quantization method that also performs per-block dialect selection but uses a 16-dialect formatbook and a different dialect-selection method, which limits its formatbook scalability. \papername uses a default \emph{num\_groups} of 8 to balance quantization performance and efficiency.
+\para{Baseline} We compare \papername against representative block-wise formats: MXFP4~\citep{ocp_mx_v1}, which uses power-of-two block scaling with a custom 5-bit exponent (covering the FP16 range), and NVFP4~\citep{nvidia_nvfp4_blog}, which uses FP8 block scaling with additional FP32 per-tensor scales.
+We also compare against two VDiT quantization schemes: ViDiT-Q~\citep{zhao2024vidit}, which combines fine-grained grouping, channel balancing, and mixed precision; and Q-VDiT~\citep{feng2025q}, which applies low-rank approximation of quantization error and inter-frame distribution distillation.
+Q-VDiT is compared only on Open-Sora~1.0 as its implementation requires learning parameters for isolated temporal attention.
+We additionally compare against BlockDialect~\citep{jangblockdialect}, a mixed-format quantization that also performs per-block dialect selection but uses a 16-dialect formatbook and a different dialect-selection strategy. \papername uses \emph{num\_groups}=8 by default.
+For all block-wise methods, we use block sizes of 16 and 32.
+For ViDiT-Q and Q-VDiT, we apply their mixed-precision settings for comparable effective bitwidths.